RenderKit/ospray-studio/doc/scenegraph.md

 ### Commit Visitor

-This visitor is responsible for executing `preCommit()` and `postCommit()` methods of every `Node` in the subtree on which it is called based on their last modified time.
+This visitor is responsible for executing `preCommit()` and `postCommit()` methods of every `Node` in the subgraph on which it is called based on their last modified time.
 These methods finalize parameter values for the internal OSPRay objects.
 This visitor should be called before the `RenderScene` visitor to finalize nodes.